lino-framework/welfare/docs/specs/welcht/chatelet.rst

 Database structure
 ==================

-This is the list of models used in the Châtelet varianat of Lino Welfare:
+This is the list of models used in the Châtelet variant of Lino Welfare:

 >>> from lino.utils.diag import analyzer
 >>> print(analyzer.show_db_overview()) #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE +REPORT_UDIFF -SKIP